csuzhangxc/vvv/viewer/README.txt

    ./configure; make; sudo make install-libs

-To view a stack of DICOM files, we type "v3 filename*.dcm".
+To view a stack of DICOM files, we type:

+   v3 "filename*.dcm"

 On platforms without a graphics accelerator the cross-section viewer "pvmplay" can be used alternatively.